ppuryear/random/README.md

 rand
 ======
-`rand` is a small command-line utility that prints a random integer to the console.
-It is an interface to the system random number generator(s) (e.g.
+`rand` is a small command-line utility that outputs a random integer uniformly distributed in a specified range.
+It is designed to be purely an interface to the system PRNG(s) (e.g. `/dev/urandom` on \*nix), so it doesn't actually perform any PRN generation itself.

-`/dev/urandom` on \*nix), so it doesn't actually perform any PRNG generation itself.
-For usage details, see `rand -h`.
+*[PRNG]: Pseudorandom Number Generator

 Compiling
 ---------